We Are Reading Differently

 “Browsing the Web is more like snacking – but I live on snacks.
 Sam Trammell

 We quickly look for something that’s educational, entertaining, or enchanting when we read.
-And sometimes, the writer decides that a quirky saying or quote will satisfy at least one of those objectives.
+And sometimes, when we’re writing we decide that a quote sums up the point.
 In this case, you might be wondering who is Sam Trammell and what does he know about writing.
 He’s an actor on the TV series, True Blood, who also happened to be a proofreader at Merrill Lynch.

 Perhaps reading legal jargon does qualify him to distinguish a meal from a snack.

 So, how can you write that compelling article?
-You write as they read, and that includes peppering your article with obscure but interesting facts to begin with, which just might get your readers to the next paragraph.
+You write as they read, and that might include peppering your article with obscure but interesting facts which just might get your readers to the next paragraph.

 “My mind now expects to take in information the way the Net distributes it: in a swiftly moving stream of particles.
 Once I was a scuba diver in the sea of words.
 Now I zip along the surface like a guy on a Jet Ski.” ~Nicholas Carr, author of Is Google Making Us Stupid?